ladisalves/joomla-headless-api/tools/README.md

 ```

 The generated file will appear in the project root and can be served using the
-webserver container described in the main README.
+webserver container (`Dockerfile.webserver`) described in the main README.